plone/plone.restapi/docs/source/expansion.rst

 Say you want to show a document in Plone together with the breadcrumbs and a workflow switcher.
-Instead of doing three individual requests, you can just expand the breadcrumbs and the workflow "components".
+Instead of doing three individual requests, you can just expand the breadcrumbs and the workflow "components" within the document GET request.

 The list of expandable components is listed in the "@components" attribute in the reponse of any content GET request::